samb-t/unleashing-transformers/README.md

 | FFHQ    | [Official FFHQ](https://github.com/NVlabs/ffhq-dataset) | [Academic Torrents FFHQ](https://academictorrents.com/details/1c1e60f484e911b564de6b4d8b643e19154d5809) |
 | LSUN    | [Official LSUN](https://github.com/fyu/lsun)            | [Academic Torrents LSUN](https://academictorrents.com/details/c53c374bd6de76da7fe76ed5c9e3c7c6c691c489) |

+### Pre-Trained Models
+Pre-trained models can be found [here](https://drive.google.com/drive/folders/1pjTYcm-2NNzuAiNEO24gSt9dXu_kGQ6b?usp=sharing).
+To obtain all models, download the logs folder to the root directory of this repo.

 ## Commands
 This section contains details on the basic commands for training and calculating metrics on the Absorbing Diffusion models.
 All training was completed on a single NVIDIA RTX 2080 Ti and these commands presume the same level of hardware.
 If your GPU has less VRAM than a 2080 Ti then you may need to train using smaller batch sizes and/or smaller models than the defaults.